It is always good to think “out of the box”, as the saying goes, especially when it comes to the second source of income.

 These are not real products, though.

-These are just memberships itself, in other words, this is what makes the Freebay a pyramid scheme.
+These are just memberships themselves, in other words, this is what makes Freebay a pyramid scheme.

 No products – the only way how to make money is by selling the membership.